-AI is not an accurate proxy for delineating drylands in an increasing CO2 environment (3.2.1).
-The suggestion that most of the world has become more arid, since the AI has decreased, is not supported by changes observed in precipitation, evaporation or drought (Sheffield et al., 2012; Greve et al., 2014).
-While climate change is expected to decrease the AI due to increases in potential evaporation, the assumptions that underpin the potential evaporation calculation are not consistent with a changing CO2 environment and the effect this has on transpiration rates (3.2.1; Roderick et al., 2015; Milly and Dunne, 2016; Greve et al., 2017).
-Given that future climate is characterised by significant increases in CO2, the usefulness of currently applied AI thresholds to estimate dryland areas is limited under climate change.
-If instead of the AI, other variables such as precipitation, soil moisture, and primary productivity are used to identify dryland areas, there is no clear indication that the extent of drylands will change overall under climate change (Roderick et al., 2015; Greve et al., 2017; Lemordant et al., 2018).
-Thus, some dryland borders will expand, while some others will contract (high confidence).
+AI is not an accurate proxy for delineating drylands in an increasing $CO_2$ environment (3.3.1).
+The

-Approximately 70% of dryland areas are located in Africa and Asia (Figure 3.2).
-The biggest land use/cover in terms of area in drylands, if deserts are excluded, are grasslands, followed by forests and croplands (Figure 3.3).
-The category of "other lands" in Figure 3.3 includes bare soil, ice, rock, and all other land areas that are not included within the other five categories (FAO, 2016).
-Thus, hyperarid areas contain mostly deserts, with some small exceptions, for example, where grasslands and croplands are cultivated under oasis conditions with irrigation (3.7.4).
-Moreover, FAO (2016) defines grasslands as permanent pastures and meadows used continuously for more than five years.
-In drylands, transhumance, i.e. seasonal migratory grazing, often leads to non-permanent pasture systems, thus, some of the areas under "other land" category are also used as non-permanent pastures (Ramankutty et al., 2008; Fetzel et al., 2017; Erb et al., 2016).
+- suggestion that most of the world has become more arid, since the AI has decreased, is not supported by changes observed in precipitation, evaporation or drought (Sheffield et al., 2012; Greve et al., 2014). - 4 While climate change is expected to decrease the AI due to increases in potential evaporation, the - 5 assumptions that underpin the potential evaporation calculation are not consistent with a changing $CO_2$ - 6 environment and the effect this has on transpiration rates (3.3.1; Roderick et al., 2015; Milly and Dunne, - 7 2016; Greve et al., 2017).
+Given that future climate is characterised by significant increases in CO2, the - 8 usefulness of currently applied AI thresholds to estimate dryland areas is limited under climate change. - 9 If instead of the AI, other variables such as precipitation, soil moisture, and primary productivity are 10 used to identify dryland areas, there is no clear indication that the extent of drylands will change overall - 10 used to identify dryland areas, there is no clear indication that the extent of drylands will change overall 11 under climate change (Roderick et al., 2015; Greve et al., 2017; Lemordant et al., 2018).
+Thus, some - 12 dryland borders will expand, while some others will contract (high confidence). - 13 Approximately 70% of dryland areas are located in Africa and Asia (Figure 3.2).
+The biggest land - 14 use/cover in terms of area in drylands, if deserts are excluded, are grasslands, followed by forests and - 15 croplands (Figure 3.3).
+The category of "other lands" in Figure 3.3 includes bare soil, ice, rock, and all - 16 other land areas that are not included within the other five categories (FAO, 2016).
+Thus, hyper-arid - 17 areas contain mostly deserts, with some small exceptions, for example, where grasslands and croplands - are cultivated under oasis conditions with irrigation (3.8.4).
+Moreover, FAO (2016) defines grasslands - 19 as permanent pastures and meadows used continuously for more than five years.
+In drylands, - 20 transhumance, i.e. seasonal migratory grazing, often leads to non-permanent pasture systems, thus, - some of the areas under "other land" category are also used as non-permanent pastures (Ramankutty et al., 2008; Fetzel et al., 2017; Erb et al., 2016).